rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

   data.

 - **Anypoint Monitoring**: Provides performance monitoring of the platform in real-time, across all integrations and APIs.
-This feature helps with issue identification, root cause analyses, dependency mapping, and provides access to log data.
+This component helps with issue identification, root cause analyses, dependency mapping, and provides access to log data.

 - **Anypoint Runtime Manager**: Serves as a useful integrated tool for the management and monitoring of a complex hybrid environment of systems, APIs, data, and devices.
-Developers use the Runtime Manager to view performance across systems, connect third-party operating tools, and set performance trigger-based alerts.
+Developers use the Anypoint Runtime Manager to view performance across systems, connect third-party operating tools, and set performance trigger-based alerts.

-- **Anypoint Studio**: Offers a single desktop environment for building and testing all APIs and integrations, either in SaaS or on-premise systems.
-Use it before deploying them to the CloudHub, or any other cloud environment, to help developers perform virtually any function, including mapping, building, editing, and debugging their APIs.
+- **Anypoint Studio**: Offers a single desktop environment for building and testing all APIs and integrations, either in Software as a Service (SaaS) or on-premises systems.
+Use it before deploying them to CloudHub, or any other cloud environment, to help developers perform virtually any function, including mapping, building, editing, and debugging their APIs.

 ### Rackspace as your integration partner

-Rackspace Integration and API Management Services, based on Mulesoft, offers you a route to easy and significant improvement in your enterprise application processes by using the adoption of APIs.
+Rackspace Integration and API Management Services, based on Mulesoft, offer you a route to easy and significant improvement in your enterprise application processes by using the adoption of APIs.
 We provide an established framework to manage APIs easily, speeding up workflows, and reducing human intervention and errors.
 The Rackspace team does this through a combination of expert professional services and our association with Mulesoft.
 Rackspace is a Mulesoft Select Partner.

-Our long history of hosting, integrating, and managing legacy Enterprise resource planning (ERP) and customer relationship management (CRM) systems for thousands of customers worldwide makes us a leader in application integration.
+Our long history of hosting, integrating, and managing legacy enterprise resource planning (ERP) and customer relationship management (CRM) systems for thousands of customers worldwide makes us a leader in application integration.
 Our partnership with Mulesoft, the world's leading vendor of iPaaS and API management